HaitianWang/CITS5551-51-2024-SEM1-Project-6/README.md

 Firstly, focus on one simple thing.
 Host meeting on the Wednesday this week.
 We found a way to semented and annotated the whole images.
+We have a lot of meeting to finalize out Project Proposal Document and we finish it today.
 ......